-Plaintiffs allege that as a result of the Data Incident, the cybercriminals gained access to Plaintiffs' and the Settlement Class Members' PII and PHI, including patient names, addresses, dates of birth, Social Security numbers, medical record numbers, current/former member ID numbers, claims information, diagnoses and/or prescription information.
+Plaintiffs allege that as a result of the Data Incident, the cybercriminals gained access to Plaintiffs' and the Settlement Class Members' PII and PHI, which may have included patient names, addresses, dates of birth, Social Security numbers, medical record numbers, current/former member ID numbers, claims information, diagnoses and/or prescription information.

-After BioPlus investigated the Data Incident, those persons whose PII and PHI was impacted by the Data Incident were notified on or about December 10, 2021.
+After BioPlus investigated the Data Incident, those persons whose PII and PHI may have been impacted by the Data Incident were notified on or about December 10, 2021.
 Subsequently, this lawsuit and others ultimately consolidated with this lawsuit were filed asserting claims against Defendant relating to the Data Incident.